 Implementation

 The methodology behind this research consists of three different components and includes a preprocessing stage.
 Here I will present these three components with a special emphasis on how they resolve the problems outlined in the section addressing randomness and archival research.
-This section requires advanced knowledge in mathematics and computer science.
 This section requires advanced knowledge in mathematics and computer science, and it is for specialists.

 Preprocessing